qqeOSAS/SSD1306-Doom_melt/README.md

 - Smooth DOOM-style "melt" animation from one image to another
 - Optimized for SSD1306 128x64 displays
 - Built on top of the U8g2 library
-- Supports per-column delay to simulate realistic "melting"
+- Used dynamic memori allocation

 ## 🔧 Requirements